chelseaparlett/CPSC230ParlettPelleriti/Assignments/Week 6/HW5.md

 # MAKEOdd.py

-Write a function  makeOdd() that  takes in a list of numbers as an argument.
+Write a program that take a list of numbers.
 Check  every item  to see if it's odd.
 If it's not odd, find a consistent way  to make it odd (don't overthink this).
-Return a list with these new ALL odd values.
+Print a list with these new ALL odd values.